 And among those "many" ideas is not a single version of the car with a manual transmission?
 Hard to believe there are many ideas at all if even one manual model A90 isn't among them, despite the rumored GRMN and GT4.

-^^ But Toyota and BMW already did the initial prototype R&D on manual versions of the Z4 and Supra A90 a long while back.
+If they already did the work for the 6MT, then it must have been a manufacturing problem?
+My guess is introducing another production line for a manual is more disruptive than differing production lines for engines.^^ But Toyota and BMW already did the initial prototype R&D on manual versions of the Z4 and Supra A90 a long while back.
 That work has been logged already.

 At least one Toyota engineer spoke on the record about introducing a manual A90 Supra at least for the Japanese market and other nearby RHD markets only last year.
 Even if that manual R&D was only on the 2.0L turbo variants it's still a manual A90.